Winter Pet Safety Tips

 Avoid a Freezing Cold House

 With today’s smart technology, you don’t have to wonder if you closed the garage door or shut the lights off.
 The same goes for whether you remembered to set the thermostat at the right comfort level for your animals.
-You also don’t have to worry about your pet freezing (or overheating during summer months) due to an unknown power outage.
-Monitor environmental changes, such as carbon monoxide leaks and extreme temperature fluctuations, and get alerts directly to your smartphone or tablet via Per Mar's smart home app when things go awry while you’re away!
+You also don’t have to worry about your pet freezing (or overheating during the summer months) due to an unknown power outage.
+Monitor environmental changes, such as carbon monoxide leaks and extreme temperature fluctuations, and get alerts directly to your smartphone or tablet via Per Mar’s smart home app when things go awry while you’re away!
 And things do have a tendency to go awry, just ask Sarah C., Per Mar Home Security customer.

 Beware of Chemicals.
 Like babies, everything gets into a pet’s mouth.
 Immediately clean any leaking or spilled antifreeze as it’s toxic to your dog or cat.
 Purchase a brand using propylene glycol rather than ethylene glycol for a slightly safer alternative.